Our History

 2016

-B&W acquires SPIG SpA (B&W SPIG), worldwide specialists in high-quality cooling towers, air-cooled condensers and related services.
+B&W acquires SPIG SpA (B&W SPIG), worldwide provider of cooling towers, air-cooled condensers and related services.
+(Sold in 2024.)

 SPIG 2016 Babcock Wilcox